djalbat/inference/README.md

 }
 ```

-It is important to emphasise that the `render()` method has been called directly from the listener in preference to the `forceUpdate()` method.
+It is important to emphasise that the `render()` method has been called directly from the listener instead of the `forceUpdate()` method.
 This ensures that the component is not remounted and that the `render()` method can get away without returning any children.
 A benign change here means one that has does not add or remove elements from the DOM, instead only adding or removing classes, say, or changing elements' attributes.
 Reaction provides around a dozen methods for these kinds of changes and it is easy to add others as mixins.

 Whilst the above is a perfectly workable pattern, there are times when more flexibility is needed.
 This is especially true as an application scales.
 Usually there are a few requirements: